-A header is a reserved area along the top of your dashboard that can be used for giving your dashboard a unique identity, applying corporate branding standards, and providing links to additional content.
-It can also be used in interactive dashboards to host one or more selectors.
+A header is a reserved area along the top of your dashboard that you can use to give your dashboard a unique identity, apply corporate branding standards, and provide links to additional content.
+You can also use it in interactive dashboards to host one or more selectors.
 A dashboard can only have one header, and it's designed to always occupy the entire width of a dashboard.

-Rich text elements can be used throughout a dashboard as substitutes for headers.
+You can use rich text elements throughout a dashboard as substitutes for headers.
 They can be useful when you don't want an element that conforms to the header's size and position restrictions.
-For example, you could use a rich text element to clearly mark different sections in your dashboard.
+For example, you can use a rich text element to clearly mark different sections in your dashboard.

-The header can be one of three sizes.
+The header can be one of two sizes.
 The following table shows the heights of these sizes and the recommended dimensions of logos to insert into these headers.
 The URL for a header's logo can point to a Scalable Vector Graphics (.svg) file.
-In that case, the image will automatically scale to the header's size.
+In that case, the image automatically scales to the header's size.
 If you use other image formats, the following dimensions are suggested.
-Note that images larger than the suggested sizes will be scaled down, but images that are smaller than these sizes will not be scaled up.
+Note that images larger than the suggested sizes are scaled down, but images that are smaller than these sizes are not scaled up.

 |Header size||Header height (px)||Logo dimension (px)|